-Single residence hall rooms are mainly for study and sleeping, storage of miscellaneous items such as auto parts, bicycles, etc., are not permitted.
+Single residence hall rooms are mainly for study and sleeping.
+Storage of miscellaneous items such as auto parts, etc, is not permitted.
 Weights and weight lifting are confined to specified resident areas as approved by the Dean of Students through the Resident Deans.
+Students desiring to keep bicyles in their rooms must receive permission from the Resident Dean or Counselor and comply with the following guidlines and conditions.